 The definition of electioneering communication is very rigid, and several factors determine whether a particular political communication amounts to electioneering efforts or not.
 Keeping in mind those guidelines, you need to know what will not constitute electioneering communication.

 This helps you significantly in staying compliant with laws and regulations.

 The first step to successful electioneering efforts is realizing which activities will count as electioneering.
 Once you are clear on what it does and does not constitute, it will be easier to strategize your political lobbying and campaigns accordingly.
 Here is when your communication is NOT electioneering:

 - Your communication will not be considered an electioneering effort when it is publicly distributed on a platform other than broadcast, cable, or satellite media.

-- It is mentioned in a story, editorial, or news article, which is distributed through channels – broadcast, cable, or satellite media—which are not owned or controlled by a political party or candidate.
+- It is mentioned in a story, editorial, or news article, distributed through channels – broadcast, cable, or satellite media—not owned or controlled by a political party or candidate.

 - It is a communication that incurs an expenditure while trying to influence an election.

 - It is an election-related news story and covers other opposition parties and candidates equally and fairly.

 - An event will not be considered an electioneering effort if it is a debate or a forum discussion, or a promotion of such an event.

 - It is paid for by a nonfederal candidate contesting in a nonfederal election as long as it does not attack or support a federal candidate.